-This means that, when dealing with a complaint or concern, we can only investigate the complaint or concern if it has information that there might be risk to the public.
+This means that, when managing a notification, we can only investigate the concern if there may be a risk to the public.

 Other organisations have a different purpose and are set up to resolve a dispute or complaint between a health service user (such as a patient) and a health service provider (such as a hospital, clinic or a health practitioner).

-Here are some examples about how organisations and how we deal with different complaints, or how they may deal with the same complaint or concern differently.
+Here are some examples about how other organisations deal with complaints and how we deal with different types of concerns, or how they may deal with the same complaint or concern differently.

-Depending on the individual complaint or a concern it might need to be dealt with by us, or another health complaints organisation.
-It can be the case that a complaint or concern will need to be dealt with by both.
+Depending on the individual concern it might need to be dealt with by us, or another health complaints organisation.
+It can be the case that it will need to be dealt with by both.

-The National Law requires AHPRA to tell a health complaints organisation about a complaint or concern about a health practitioner that could also have been made to them.
+The National Law requires AHPRA to tell a health complaints organisation about any concern about a health practitioner that could also have been made to them.

-If a health complaints organisation and AHPRA agree the complaint, the complaint will be managed by the health complaints organisation, discussions with AHPRA may occur during and after their investigation, if needed.
+If a health complaints organisation and AHPRA agree, the complaint will be managed by the health complaints organization.
+Discussions with AHPRA may still occur during and after their investigation, if needed.

 Find out more about how to make a complaint to you health complaints organisations.